 - Supporting Document for Action Level for Arsenic in Apple Juice July 2013

 - Quantitative Assessment of Inorganic Arsenic in Apple Juice July 2013

 - Peer Review Report on the Risk Assessment of Arsenic in Apple Juice December 2012

 Import Alerts and Enforcement

 The FDA has issued Import Alerts for certain foods that may pose an increased risk for arsenic exposure.
-The FDA issues Import Alerts to provide information to FDA field staff so that they can keep dangerous products from other countries out of the U.S.
+The FDA has issued import alerts that provide information about certain products that may be detained without physical examination based on their history of high arsenic levels.

 To view recent Import Alerts for arsenic, please see:

 FDA experts participate in the international standard-setting body, Codex Alimentarius Commission (Codex).
 The purpose of Codex is to protect the health of consumers and promote fair trade practices by adopting scientifically based standards, guidelines, and codes of practice across all areas of food safety and quality.
 Its work includes reviewing the scientific data concerning contaminant levels in foods.
 These international discussions can lead to recommendations for standards individual countries may adopt and codes of practice, such as the Code of Practice for the Prevention and Reduction of Arsenic Contamination in Rice, to prevent or reduce the presence of contaminants in food.